Hochschule Düsseldorf

 In collaboration with Katrin Tacke (assistant teacher).

-Paul Maître-Devallon, Nicolas Guérin, Fabrice Long und François Chas von NP2F Architectes.
+Paul Maître-Devallon, Nicolas Guérin, Fabrice Long and François Chas from NP2F Architectes.

-Paul Maître-Devallon, Nicolas Guérin, Fabrice Long und François Chas (NP2F)
+Paul Maître-Devallon, Nicolas Guérin, Fabrice Long and François Chas (NP2F)

 Susanne Eliasson and Anthony Jammes (GRAU)